mindustry-ddns-net/FileStore/README.md

 Here are the default formats provided by the library (make sure the implementations are available in the classpath) :

-- Json : Use this for your settings, the stuff that can change at runtime.
+- Json: Use this for your settings, the stuff that can change at runtime.

   - [Gson](https://github.com/google/gson) (`Serializers.gson()`).

   - [Jackson](https://github.com/FasterXML/jackson-databind) (`Serializers.jackson()`).

-- Properties : I recommend using this for configurations, stuff that don't change during runtime, generally used at the application startup.
+- Properties: I recommend using this for configurations, stuff that don't change during runtime, generally used at the application startup.

   - [Owner](https://github.com/matteobaccan/owner) (`Serializers.config()`).